sabidhasan/courses/notes/nest-js/nestjs.md

 Each module has four properties:

-1. **Imports**: other *modules* that this module utilizes.
-Importing will expose the exported functionality from the other modules into this module
+1. **Imports**: anything that needs to be injected that ISN'T decorated with `@Injectable` goes in here (Injectables go into Providers below).
+Example is TypeORM `Repository` class, which is not directly `@Injectable`.
 2. **Exports**: providers that this module wishes to export
 3. **Controllers**: the route handlers for this module
-4. **Providers**: providers (possibly services) that this module will rely on
+4. **Providers**: providers (possibly services but also other injectable providers) that this module will rely on.
+Services are special because they can be CLI-generated and are generally meant for business logic.